 Welcome to your NCLEX reviewer and practice questions quiz for growth and development.
 In this nursing test bank, test your competence on the different theories on growth and development.
-The goal of this quiz is to help nursing students master the concepts of growth and development through these practice questions and NCLEX reviewer.
+This quiz aims to help nursing students master the concepts of growth and development through these practice questions and NCLEX reviewers.

 Table of Contents

-- Part 1: Growth and Development NCLEX Practice Quiz (25 Items)
+- Growth and Development NCLEX Practice Quiz #1 (25 Items)

-- Part 2: Growth and Development NCLEX Practice Quiz (25 Items)
+- Growth and Development NCLEX Practice Quiz #2 (25 Items)

 Growth and Development Practice Quiz

 In this section are the practice questions for growth and development.
 This nursing test bank set includes 50 questions divided into two parts.
-Included topics are theories of growth and development, developmental stages by Erik Erikson, Jean Piaget’s Theory of Cognitive Development, and Sigmund Freud‘s Psychosexual Development.
+Included topics are growth and development theories, developmental stages by Erik Erikson, Jean Piaget’s Theory of Cognitive Development, and Sigmund Freud‘s Psychosexual Development.

 - Read and understand each question before choosing the best answer.